-CALQUENCE may cause embryo-fetal harm and dystocia when administered to pregnant women [see Use in Specific Populations 11.1].
-Advise female patients of reproductive potential to use effective contraception during treatment with CALQUENCE and for at least 1 week following the last dose of CALQUENCE.
+Advise female patients of reproductive potential to use effective contraception during treatment with CALQUENCE TABLETS and for 1 week following the last dose of CALQUENCE TABLETS.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be informed of the potential hazard to a fetus.